aztecrex/try-purescript-pux/README.md

 - build for deployment: `./build.sh`
     - static files are put to `./build/`
 - start a dev server: `./run.sh`
-    - there is a bug, run `./build.sh` first

 ## Notes